sungnga/instagram-clone-app/README.md

 - The route to profile page is: `/:username`
 - The profile header section consists of:
   - a ProfilePicture on left column.
 The profile image is smaller when screen-size is below small
-  - a ProfileNameSection that has the user's username, an Edit Profile button (if they're the owner of the profile), and a gear icon
+  - a ProfileNameSection that has the user's username, an Edit Profile button and a Gear icon (if they're the owner of the profile)
+    - When clicking on the Gear icon, an OptionsMenu dialog opens to display different options
   - a PostCountSection that has the count of number of posts, followers, and following for the account
   - a NameBioSection that has the user's name and a bio description
 - **Building the ProfilePage component:**